 A baby bib lets you get used to using you heat press, trimming your printed design, and coming up with designs to create.
 Holiday themes, slogans about eating, or personalized bibs make great gifts.

 Also easier than a t shirt, a bandana is a great item to start sublimating with.
-It will have some overhang in your heat press but you only have one layer to work with.
-Which will give you a simpler experience than a t shirt.
+It can have some overhang in your heat press but you only have one layer to work with.
+Which gives you a simpler experience than a t shirt.

 Designs can be anything from a pattern to custom photograph.
 In addition to holiday themes, you can do sports, club, or team themes.
 Bandanas are good for pets or people.
 They make good promotional items as well.